 9 AM – 3 PM Pre-Institutute Workshop: Introduction to Learning with Electronics (additional registration required)

 Learning is a social activity and Constructing Modern Knowledge offers numerous opportunities to learn inside and outside of the classroom.
-In addition to socializing with your fellow attendees and faculty over meals or informal chats, exciting social events are being held at this year’s event.
+In addition to socializing with your fellow attendees and faculty over meals or informal chats, exciting social events are being held at this year’s event, including a reception at the MIT Media Lab and evening to explore Boston.

 Institute attendees will have the opportunity to nourish their stomachs and their souls over dinner with your new colleagues and Constructing Modern Knowledge faculty.